patrickkelso/practical-security/README.md

 ## Two Factor Authentication
 A second step is wherever possible enabling Two Factor Authentication (2FA).
 You probably already have this on your Internet banking or [my.gov](http://www.my.gov.au) account.
 This works by asking for a second authentication token after your password, usually a time based number.
 (Without going into details some solid maths is used to know the token number at a specific time using an initially known seed value).
 Often this is sent by SMS (Which is terrible, but I'll get to that), some banks use physical token fobs that you carry on your keys.

 There are also software generators, Facebook has one built in and Google have released an open source public implementation called Google Authenticator.
 These work by installing an App on your smartphone that can scan a QR code and use it as the seed for the 2FA token.
 A popular app for this is [Authy](http://www.authy.com) which synchronises your tokens to their servers and allows you to access them on multiple devices instead of always needing a specific phone.
 There is a trade off in security in having your details on their servers, but the upside is greater convenience.
 Authy claim to have no access to your codes.
+Google Authenticator and [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app) both support this capability too now.

 Most websites that support these codes know you don't want to enter two passwords every time you visit so they offer to remember your browser for a period of time, usually weeks or a month.
 If you are using your computer this is a sensible option, if you are in an Internet cafe you would clearly not remember the access.